 Further, even if a municipality is not a Broadband Fund applicant, it can consult with an applicant regarding a proposed project in their area or can contribute funding toward a proposed project.
 Both actions would be looked upon favourably by the Commission when assessing a project for potential funding.
 There could also be other ways for a municipality to support proposed projects in their area without being an applicant for funding.

 The response from the CRTC indicates that municipalities are eligible to receive funding from the Broadband Fund if they, or a partner, meet the applicant eligibility requirements.
-RMA understands that this will allow municipalities who can meet the eligibility requirements on their own will not need to partner with an ISP, in addition to all municipalities having the option to apply for funding if they partner with an experienced ISP.
+RMA understands that municipalities that can meet the eligibility requirements on their own will not need to partner with an ISP, in addition to all municipalities having the option to apply for funding if they partner with an experienced ISP.

-The Government of Canada has announced their plan to provide high speed internet to all Canadians by 2030.
-This plan is supported by a proposed budget announcement of $1.7 billion in new funding, with an additional $1 billion in financing to be made available from the Canada Infrastructure Bank. $750 million over five years has been allocated to the Broadband Fund, with the funding for years four and five contingent on a review of the fund in year three (2021).
+The Government of Canada has stated their goal to provide high speed internet to all Canadians by 2030.
+This plan is supported by $2.75 billion in funding through the Universal Broadband Fund.
 RMA is pleased to see a funding commitment made to provide broadband internet access in rural and remote areas, and is advocating for a prompt rollout out of funding for projects in rural Alberta.

-This resolution is assigned a status of Accepted in Part and will be monitored for additional funding announcements and details of the existing federal budgetary announcement.
+This resolution is assigned a status of Accepted and will be monitored for additional funding announcements, including details for the provincial funding pool.